Everyone makes it sound so easy. Post a few times on Facebook, Twitter, or LinkedIn, and the traffic will pour in.

 The difficult part is that there’s no tool that you can plug a site URL or keyword into and get psychographic information back.
 The only way to answer these questions is to observe your target audience.

-Before I go over a few places to do this, note that you must find your exact target audience.
+Before we go over a couple places to do this, note that you must find your exact target audience.
 If you’re targeting those who are interested in eating healthy based on the latest science, that group of people is going to be different from the group interested in nutrition because of bodybuilding.

 Source #1 – Subreddits: Start by searching your niche in the subreddit search.
 There’s a subreddit for almost every community imaginable, which is why this is a good place to start.

-Based on these search results, I would stick with /r/nutrition.
+Based on these search results, we would stick with /r/nutrition.
 Try to find a relevant community with at least a few thousand subscribers.

 Next, you simply have to read.
-If you’re not familiar with Reddit, read this guide to understand what you’re looking at first.
 Pretty quickly, you’ll start seeing the same questions and answers over and over again.

 The questions and responses will tell you what people are interested in learning about, while the most upvoted answers will help you understand how they like learning about it.

-In addition, you can click the “top” filter at the top to see the most popular posts of all time:
+In addition, you can click the “top” and then the “all time” filters at the top to see the most popular posts of all time:

 Some subreddits will be dominated by videos or images.
 In this case, most posts are text or links to articles (that are supported by images).
 That alone tells you how this community likes to consume information.

-After looking at the first 100 links or so, I can already see that this community cares about:
+After looking at the first 100 links or so, we can already see that this community cares about:

 - busting myths (i.e., cholesterol in eggs is unhealthy)